 So, what does this any of this have to do with the words of James concerning faith and works?
 Paul is talking about gifts given by the Spirit, and James seems to be talking about practical expressions of faith.
 Paul mentions such things as tongues, prophecy, healing, wisdom, and discernment, but James focuses on what appear to be more mundane and practical expressions of faith like sharing food or clothing with a brother or sister in need.

 But there is a common thread between these two passages, and it has to do with our outward behavior.
-Both men are dealing with the outer expressions of our inward faith.
+Both men are dealing with the outer expressions of an inner faith.
 Paul is discussing spiritual gifts, and James is dealing with practical manifestations of faith.
 And both men would strongly assert that any hope we have of doing either is based on God, not us.
 As Paul told the church in Philippi: “For God is working in you, giving you the desire and the power to do what pleases him” (Philippians 2:13 NLT).

 And James told the believers to whom he wrote, “If you need wisdom, ask our generous God, and he will give it to you” (James 1:5 NLT).
 James wanted them to know that God was the source of all their needs.
 Which is why he reminded them, “Whatever is good and perfect is a gift coming down to us from God our Father” (James 1:17 NLT).

 Both of these men are dealing with the reality of the Spirit’s presence within us flowing out of us in practical ways that end up blessing all those around us.
-For James, the declaration of faith in Christ that wasn’t accompanied by Christ-like behavior was worthless.
+For James, a declaration of faith in Christ that wasn’t accompanied by Christ-like behavior was worthless.
 It wasn’t true, saving faith.
 Because saving faith results in the Spirit’s presence and power.
 And that power is practical, producing spiritual fruit that blesses all those around us and gifts that minister to the body of Christ.
 And not only that, the power of the Spirit is evidenced by the simple, yet practical ways in which we love and care for those around us.

 James will not allow us to over-spiritualize our faith.
 He will not let us become so heavenly minded that we are no earthly good.
 Which is why he uses a very practical, real-life illustration to keep us grounded.